Frequently Asked Questions

 What is grey and black waste water?

-What else can be removed in a treatment process?
+What else can be removed in the treatment process?

 How do you treat black water waste?